The Bryn Mawr College Honor Code

 The Social Honor Code attempts to reconcile the often-conflicting demands of community and personal responsibility to create an atmosphere in which individuals interact effectively.
 Policies approved by the vote of the Self-Government Association are the only policies that fall under the jurisdiction of the Honor Board.
 The social resolutions represent guidelines for conduct in areas where a need for community agreement on behavior exists, and may at times restrict the maximum freedom of each individual.
 Confrontation is appropriate whenever a student feels that their rights have been infringed upon.
 The following resolutions do not exhaust all situations in which confrontation may be appropriate.

-2. Guests — Every guest on the campus is bound by the Honor Code regulations while staying on the campus; future visits by guests who have violated these regulations may be restricted.
-Each student is responsible for seeing that her/his guests are acquainted with the resolutions of the Association.
+2. Guests: Every guest on the campus is bound by the Honor Code regulations while staying on the campus; future visits by guests who have violated these regulations may be restricted.
+Each student is responsible for seeing that their guests are acquainted with the resolutions of the Association.
 The student will not be penalized for a guest’s failure to comply with the resolutions if the guest has been informed of them.
 This statement refers only to the student Social Honor Code procedures.
 The student and their guest may be subject to College administrative procedures and penalty.
 Guests may be received in students’ rooms at any hour.
 For the security of the halls, any stranger should be escorted to the public rooms, to the room of the person being visited, or out of the hall.
-Men’s use of bathrooms shall be determined by each corridor in any women’s hall.
 It is a College rule that guests may stay in halls for short visits only.
 Violations may be reported to the Dean of the Undergraduate College.

 V. OTHER INSTITUTIONS